 Recently there have been some interesting discussions among some of the Genealogy blogs I frequent, concerning Evidence-based genealogy and Conclusion-based genealogy, the first being a top-down approach and the other, a bottom-up.
 Of course, depending on your point of view, you might consider the first bottom-up and the last top-down, the semantics don’t really matter.
 The distinction between these approaches can be difficult for many of us to grapple with, especially since most of us tend to approach genealogy from both ends.

 Evidence-based genealogists (EBGs), like myself, don’t add claims to their database unless there is some evidence to support the claim.
-Generally this evidence comes in the from of sources.
+Generally this evidence comes in the form of sources.
 EBGs will add their sources and claims as soon as they become available, all times being relative.
 This approach will lead to multiple and duplicate claims for individuals even for claims which are considered single-occurrence-events (SOEs), such as a birth date or a death date.
 Obviously, these claims cannot all be factual, but, since EBGs are not focused on a conclusion model, this is not an obstacle.

 Conclusion-based genealogists (CBGs), which make up the bulk, take a different approach.
 They gather all their sources together over a period of time, and when they feel comfortable with making a conclusion based on the sum of their data, they will enter only those claims for which they have made conclusions, into their database with their supporting sources.
 Using this approach, the database will usually not contain multiple claims for SOEs.